scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 To checkpoint an IPython session, one must consider the configuration files.
 The configuration files are typically stored in user's home directory.
 During restart, if the configuration files are missing, the restarted computation may fail to continue.
-Thus DMTCP, must checkpoint and restore all the files that are required for proper restoration of an IPython session.
+Thus DMTCP must checkpoint and restore all the files that are required for proper restoration of an IPython session.